Anthuriums are one of the most misleading plants in the entire Araceae family.

 This is another example of how your specific plant will differ.

-Generally, slow-release fertilizer will only need to be applied once in the spring and once in summer.
-Some brands last even longer, so be sure to read the label.
+Generally, slow-release fertilizer will only need to be applied once in the spring and once in the summer.
+However, some brands last even longer, so be sure to read the label.

 Liquid fertilizers will depend on your plant’s response.